arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/libraries/README.md

 {:.advanced}
 advanced

-The [adapter]({{ 'docs/integrations/retrofit/' | relative_url }}) is a library that adds integration with Retrofit, providing extensions functions and/or classes to work with Retrofit by encapsulating the responses in the chosen Monads.
+The [adapter]({{ 'docs/integrations/retrofit/' | relative_url }}) is a library that adds integration with Retrofit, providing extensions functions and/or classes to work with Retrofit by encapsulating the responses in the chosen datatypes, through the use of typeclasses.

 ### arrow-free